 This is the least common subtype (about 5 per cent).
 Individuals show a steady neurologic decline with a clear superimposition of attacks.
 There may or may not be some form of recovery following these relapses, but the disease continues to progress without remissions.

-Though MS in children (also called pediatric MS) is rare, an increasing number of children across the world are being diagnosed with MS. Neurologists are finding that MS in children has different characteristics and to date, no therapies have been tested for being safe or effective for the treatment of children with MS.
+Though MS in children is rare, an increasing number of children across the world are being diagnosed with MS. Neurologists are finding that MS in children has different characteristics and to date, no therapies have been tested for being safe or effective for the treatment of children with MS.

 The International Pediatric MS Study Group is helping to improve this knowledge.

 Course of MS